Research

 £98m potential savings

-Digitising their communications by delivering information by secure email could save the NHS an estimated £98m over 5 years.
+Digitising just a portion of their communications by utilising secure email could save the NHS an estimated £98m over 5 years.

 ESG goals icon purple